Aaronchangyr/UoS_Jubilee_Sports_Centre_Court_Automated_Booking/README.md

 You can either download it in [Windows](#windows) or [Linux](#linux).

 #### Windows:
-1. Create a file and name it "court-booking".
+1. Create a new folder and name it "court-booking".
 2. Download [puppeter][Puppeteer-url] and [node.js][Node.js-url].
     <details><summary>CLICK ME</summary>
     <p>